ns-r/ns-links/content/general/lingo.md

 OCS
   ~ Officer cadet school

+SOL
+  ~ Stoppage of leave.
+A punishment in which a serviceman is not allowed to leave the camp for a certain number of days.

 ## Words

 ### Non-English words

 Kenna
   ~ To be subject to harsh or painful treatment.
+Eg. He kenna SOL.

 Semula
-  ~ (A command) Redo what you last did
+  ~ (A command) Undo what you last did.

 Bobo
   ~ The recruit who cannot aim (you'll hear this term at the range).